 Whereas public cloud providers need to invest considerably in real estate, infrastructure, edge servers, and nodes, many telcos already possess these edge computing enablers.
 This is a key advantage for telcos in terms of TCO and TTM.
 According to cost estimates from ABI Research for edge cloud deployments in North America, the Do-it-Yourself (DIY) approach would be cheaper than installing the edge on the public cloud by year nine of deployment (US$2.67 million versus US$2.68 million).

 Beyond this, ABI Research also compared the costs of a pure on-premises versus hybrid cloud edge for a private 5G network in a 25,000 Meter (m)2 factory.
-In this scenario, the hybrid approach discharges the 5G control pane.
+In this scenario, the hybrid approach offloads the enterprise's 5G control pane to the telco's 5G core network.
 The results?
 After 10 years, the hybrid edge network is slightly less expensive (US$1.32 million) than the pure on-premises approach (US$1.34 million).

 Simpler Doesn’t always Mean Better

 Many use cases, notably industrial, campuses, and public safety, depend on high security, low latency, and wide bandwidth to operate efficiently.
 Private telco cloud infrastructure is already tailor-made for these types of customers as it excels in crucial features, such as Enhanced Mobile Broadband (eMBB), Ultra-Reliable Low Latency Communications (URLLC), and Massive Machine-Type Communications (mMTC).
 Without these features, customers would have a difficult time executing industrial applications like enterprise Internet of Things (IoT), automation, machine vision, Extended Reality (XR), and 5G network slicing.